PolimiOpenKnowledge/pok-eco/README.md

                 "USERNAME_LRS": "",  # username for the LRS endpoint
                 "PASSWORD_LRS": "",  # password for the LRS endpoint
+                "URL": "http://mylrs.endpoint/xAPI/statements",  # the LRS endpoint API URL "HOMEPAGE_URL": "",  # homepage url for user profile (third party auth) "BASE_URL": "",  # base url for lms platform 'OAI_PREFIX': '',  # the oai prefix course (eg oai:it.polimi.pok:)
-                "URL": "http://mylrs.endpoint/xAPI/statements",  # the LRS endpoint API URL "EXTRACTED_EVENT_NUMBER": 100  # number of batch statements to extract from db and     sent in a job }
+                "EXTRACTED_EVENT_NUMBER": 100  # number of batch statements to extract from db and sent in a job }
       }
     }